Saturday, February 8, 2025

 To show your work,

-1. Take 127-format photographs on the 12th of July, 2024 .
+1. Take 127-format photographs on January 27, 2025.

-3. In the subject line of your email, type "July 2024 127 Day."
+3. In the subject line of your email, type "January 2025 127 Day" (no quote marks please).

-4. In the body of the email, please include the following information: copyright symbol, year, your name, the title of the photograph or the word untitled if your photo is untitled), location, camera and film types, and your website address (or other link to your work).
 In that order.
-Please follow this example EXACTLY.
+Please follow the example below EXACTLY.
 With no hard-return characters.
 (You don't have to use initials if you prefer to be known by your full name!).
 If you want to direct people to an Instagram page, please use the URL for the page, not an "@" handle (which will not work as a link).

-© 2023 J. M. Golding, untitled; northern California, USA; Yogi Bear, Rerapan 400 (expired 8/21) http://www.jmgolding.com
+© 2022 J. M. Golding, untitled; northern California, USA; Yashica 44A, Rerapan 400 (expired 7/21) http://www.jmgolding.com

 All types of 127 film format* are welcome, whether the film began its existence as 127, or you used 35mm film or Instax film in a 127 camera, or you respooled 46mm film, or you cut down 120 film to 127 size ... or maybe you have a technique that I don't know about yet - if so, please tell me so I can share it with others who love this format (with full credit to you, of course - perhaps you'd like to write an article for 127 Film Photography about it!).
 Photos made on 127 film in a different size camera are welcome too.